DMedina559/minecraft/addons/moneyz_economy/README.md

 > [!NOTE]
 > This will set up the Moneyz scoreboard and adds all players currently online to the scoreboard with a score of 0
 >This will also give you an NPC Spawn Egg, and a Moneyz Menu item [^1] [^6]

-> [!NOTE]
+>
-> If you didn't get a Spawn Egg from the last command you run `/give @p spawn_egg 1 51`
+> If you didn't get a Spawn Egg from the last command you can run `/give @p spawn_egg 1 51`
 >
 >You can also use `/summon npc ~ ~ ~`
-This will summon an NPC at your current position.
+>This will summon an NPC at your current position.

 Interact with the NPC and click on `Edit Dialog`